krzysiekbienias/numeraire/README.md

 # Numeraire library

-The package aim is to provide a comprehensive set of tools to help in different aspect of pricing plain vanilla european options in Black Scholes framework.
-Additional module provides that provides also extra module for sensitivity analysis.
+The application's aim is to provide a comprehensive set of tools to help in different aspect of pricing  derivative product Additional module provides that provides also extra module for sensitivity analysis.

 #### Table of contents
 [Instalation](#Instalation)